8kto/fullstack5-coursera/assignment4/README.md

 Make sure that if, while viewing the list of menu items for a particular category, the user copies the URL in the browser's address bar and pastes it into a new tab or a different browser, that the view is the same as the original one.

+### Notice
++ List of objects loaded from RESTful service doesn`t cache — but must be cached in real application
++ For sure list of breadcrumbs should be managed by special component.
+But it is out of the task requirements.
++ This app utilizes only Bootstrap's styles (except ones for spinner).
++ **Items** view state optionally displays special instructions for an active category if it is presented in response.